rahmec/rahgo/README.md

 # rahgo

-This is a hugo theme I use for my own personal website.
+This is a [Hugo](https://github.com/gohugoio/hugo) theme I use for my own personal website.
 Hugo let you easily handle documents using markdown.

 ## Features